EVERY CHILD, EVERY CHANCE. TACKLING CHILD POVERTY

 John Watson’s Trust

-A local charity which awards grants for educational purposes to children and young people under the age of 21 who have a physical or learning disability or who are socially disadvantaged this includes excursions.
+A local charity which awards grants for educational purposes to children and young people under the age of 21 who have a physical or learning disability or who are socially disadvantaged, and includes excursions.
 For more information visit website

 Andy Fanshawe Memorial Trust